unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/README.md

 <img width = "800" src="../images/UTS3_TopImage04.png?raw=true">

 In animation production, color design is made for each part in each scene unit.
 It is common to have specialists who make these color designs.
-UTS3 is suitable for such pipelines.
+Unity Toon Shader is suitable for such pipelines.

 In Animation movies, shadows are used not only to represent light directions but also to clarify shapes of characters.
 It’s not just shadow, but a vital part of character design.